 Social media is an inexact science.
 You can start out with a focus on one thing and have that initial goal fail, only to discover that some other part of your work is actually creating great results.
 For example, after you finally get some tracking set up, you could learn that your Facebook work is a bust, but LinkedIn is actually generating a positive ROI.

 How much does a full-time social media person cost?

 Social media help is expensive, and it’s not something you want to go cheap on.
-According to Glassdoor, a social media specialist, an entry-level position, has an average base pay is $49,395.
+According to Glassdoor, a social media specialist, an entry-level position, has an average base pay of $49,395.